 - Regularly use a neti-pot and steam inhalations to cleanse your sinuses.

-- When flying, cover your nose and mouth with a layer of fabric, as it will trap moisture from your breath and help you breathe in humid air.
+- When flying, cover your nose and mouth with a layer of fabric, as it will trap moisture from your breath and help you breathe in the humid air.

 - Use Docs Pro Plugs.
 These are vented earplugs that let a very small amount of water into the ear.
 This prevents repeated flushing of cold water on the eardrum, which can lead to exostosis, where the bone in the ear canal starts growing across the entrance.
 I use pro plugs even when in tropical waters and find they really help with equalization.